robobulls/meteor-dodger/README.md

 # Pygame Meteor Dodger
-The Meteor Dodger is a game created using PyGame, where you control a Mars rover to dodge meteors.
-This project was created as part of a hands-on workshop at USF’s largest hackathon, Hackabull 2025.
+The Meteor Dodger is a game created using Pygame, where you control a Mars rover to dodge meteors.
+This project was created as part of a workshop hosted by Robobulls at USF’s largest hackathon, Hackabull 2025.
 Learn more about Hackabull [here](https://www.hackabull.org/).

 ## Description